Punk Rock Shelter: Dating

 Through the analyses of the ceramic vessels and potsherds, the site dates to the Lamar and Savannah periods of the overarching Mississippian Period.
 The Punk Rock Shelter is the only known site producing a large collection of vessels from the Lamar and Savannah periods in the Oconee Valley.

 The vessels found in the Punk Rock Shelter span over a single phase (Scull Shoals) in the Savannah period and all four phases of the Lamar period (Duvall, Iron Horse, Dyar, and Bell).
 Traditional seriation was used to determine the dates of the Mississippian phases.
 Overall, the potsherds and the site would fall in between A.D.
 1250 – A.D.
 1650.

 Distribution-wise in concern to the potsherds over the span of phases, Williams' report shows that potsherds were relatively evenly present in all the phases.
 This provides evidence that the shelter was used consistently over 400 years.

-Usage
+Use

-Potsherds show that site was used repeatedly over a long period of time.
+Potsherds show that site was used repeatedly over a long time.
 There was a lack of flora and faunal remains (other than burnt wood), lithic material, and structural remains making it unlikely that people lived or stayed there for long periods at a time.
 There was a large number of red quartz pebbles in correlation to areas with large amounts of potsherds.

 Williams recognizes that there are six potential explanations behind the usage of the Punk Rock Shelter: